toonvanstrijp/nestjs-i18n/README.md

 **Dont use `I18nRequestScopeService` within controllers.** The `I18n` decorator is a much better solution.

-# CLI

-To easily check if your i18n folder is correctly structured you can use the following command:
-`nest-i18n check <i18n-path>`

-example: `nest-i18n check src/i18n`

-This is very useful inside a CI environment to prevent releases with missing translations.

 # Breaking changes:

 - from V8.0.0 on we changed the internal `18n-middleware` for an `interceptor` this way we can provide the `ExecutionContext` so that `nestjs-i18n` works on diffrent protocols was well for example (grpc or websockets).
 This contains one breaking change.
 It only applies to your code if you've made a custom `resolver`.
 To resolve this breaking change take look at this [example](#custom-resolver).
 Instead of providing the `req` in the `resolve` method, change this to take the `ExecutionContext` as argument.